r3k4ce/AI-Product-Development-Toolkit/UX-User-Flow/README.md

 * **Visualization Techniques:** Incorporates text-based layout descriptions and component hierarchies that help illustrate interface concepts.
 * **Iterative Process:** Designed for building UX specifications section by section through conversation.
 * **User Confirmation Checkpoints:** Requires the AI to regularly verify that its interpretation aligns with your vision.
-* **v0.dev Design Translation:** Includes a dedicated section that formats your UX specifications for direct use with v0.dev or similar AI design tools.
+* **Copilot Scaffold Translation:** Includes a dedicated section that formats your UX specifications into a Copilot Agent scaffold prompt suitable for GitHub Copilot Agent or similar tools.

 ## How to Use the Prompt